 A meal at Tokyo Record Bar is only partially about the food.
 Mostly, you come for the experience.
-There are several seatings here every night, and the first thing you do here is help pick the playlist.
-Everything is on vinyl, and you’ll get to choose several songs that you want to hear.
-Then, a seven-course tasting menu will begin, and you’ll eat some izakaya-type food while you (and roughly twenty other people) listen to a collaborative playlist in a small basement on Macdougal Street.
+There are several seatings here every night, and the first thing you do when you sit down is help pick the playlist.
+Everything is on vinyl, and you’ll get to choose a song that you want to hear.
+Then, a seven-course tasting menu will begin, and you’ll eat some izakaya-type food while you (and roughly 20 other people) listen to a collaborative playlist in a small basement on Macdougal Street.

 There are lots of Korean barbecue places in the city, but Cote is just a little bit different.
 It’s on the upscale side (but not prohibitively expensive), and they serve cuts of meat that you’d expect to find in a steakhouse.
 They also do a “Butcher’s Feast” that comes with banchan, soup, and dessert, and the cocktails are excellent.
 Plus, it looks sort of like a nightclub where the tables happen to have grills in the middle.
 So if you need a fun place to eat with a group, make a reservation here.

-The thing about Chef’s Club is: it changes constantly.
-Different restaurants from around the country hold residencies there, so you’ll want to check the schedule to see what’s currently going on.
-We can say, however, that we’ve had some very good food here - and this is a great place to try something that usually requires a trip out of NYC.
+The thing about Chefs Club is it changes constantly.
+Different restaurants from around the country hold residencies here, so you’ll want to check the schedule to see what’s currently going on.
+We can say, however, that we’ve had some very good food - and this is a great place to try something that usually requires a trip out of NYC.
 You’ll also be able to have your meal in a nice-looking space in Soho with high ceilings, a long bar, and an enormous chunk of pink salt hanging from some ropes.

-At Guadalupe Inn there’s a bar area up front, and a big dining room in the back where there’s also a little stage.
-Stop by for dinner, and you might hear some live salsa, or might even see some burlesque.
-Now, this isn’t the only place where you can eat and watch burlesque in the city - but, unlike most spots known for their live music or dinner theater, the food here is actually worth a trip.
-So if you want to eat some semi-upscale Mexican food in a cool space in Bushwick while you catch a performance, come here.
+At Guadalupe Inn, there’s a bar area up front and a big dining room in the back where there’s also a little stage.
+Stop by for dinner, and you might hear some live salsa, or see some burlesque.
+Obviously, this isn’t the only place where you can eat and watch burlesque in the city - but, unlike most spots known for their live music or dinner theater, the food here is actually worth a trip.
+So if you want to eat some semi-upscale Mexican food in a cool space in Bushwick while you watch a live performance, come here.
 Check the schedule to see what’s going on, and definitely order the large platter of DIY al pastor tacos.

 This is a Korean barbecue place in Gowanus, and it has karaoke rooms that you can rent out before or after your meal.
-It’s also just one big room with some huge tables (and a bar off to the side), so it’s great for groups.
-Maybe have your next birthday here.
-You can share some Korean barbecue (or some à la carte things like bibimbap and bulgogi) then force all of your friends to sing to you as tribute.
+It’s also got some huge tables (and a bar off to the side), so it’s great for groups or possibly your next birthday dinner.
+Share some Korean barbecue (or some à la carte things like bibimbap and bulgogi), then force all of your friends to sing to you as tribute.

 Not long ago, the only foods you could get at a movie theater were hot dogs, candy, and popcorn covered in a warm liquid inspired by butter.
 Now there are a bunch of places around the city where you can eat a full meal while you watch something, and Syndicated is our favorite place to do so.
-It’s in a renovated warehouse space in East Williamsburg, and it has a dining room with a bar where can watch whatever is currently being projected on the walls, and there’s also a small theater where you can continue to eat and drink.
-There are several screenings every day, and tickets always cost between $4 and $6.
+It’s in a renovated warehouse space in East Williamsburg, and it has a dining room with a bar where can watch movies like Miss Congeniality or whatever recently-released indie film is being projected on the walls.
+(There’s also a small theater where you can continue to eat and drink.)
+Syndicated has several screenings every day, and tickets always cost around $7.

-You probably don’t need us to tell you that Blue Hill at Stone Barns is unique experience, but it is - and, seeing as how it’s the highest-rated restaurant on our NYC site, we couldn’t leave it off this list. it’s located on a farm roughly an hour north of the city, and they have a tasting menu made mostly from what’s been grown (or raised) in the area.
-You might also get a tour of the farm, and your meal will most likely last several hours.
-Essentially, it’s interactive farm-to-table theater, and there’s a good chance you’ll both learn something and eat 20+ courses.
+You probably don’t need us to tell you that Blue Hill at Stone Barns is a unique experience, but it is - and, seeing as how it’s the highest-rated restaurant on our NYC site, we couldn’t leave it off this list.
+The farm is roughly an hour north of the city, and they serve a tasting menu made mostly of what’s been grown (or raised) in the area.
+Arrive with plenty of time before your reservation so you can get a tour of the farm, and expect your meal to likely last several hours.
+Essentially, this is interactive farm-to-table theater, and there’s a good chance you and your dinner/farm companion will learn something and eat 20+ courses.